 Red Rock Canyon National Conservation Area offers a one-way 13-mile scenic drive, hiking, biking, rock climbing and seasonal camping.
-A newly remodeled visitor center at the base of the scenic drive offers in-depth information about the area's history, recreation, geology, wildlife and vegetation.
+A visitor center at the base of the scenic drive offers in-depth information about the area's history, recreation, geology, wildlife and vegetation.
 You will also find a gift shop and interactive indoor & outdoor exhibitions.
-There is a small entrance fee for the vistor center and the scenic drive.
+There is an entrance fee for the vistor center and scenic drive, and yearly visitor passes are also available for purchase.
 Please drive safely when exiting back on to the main road of two-way traffic.

-The conservation area, spanning some 197,000 acres, features colorful sandstone formations, canyons, a spring, and is home to a variety of wildlife, including bobcats, desert bighorn sheep and wild burros.
-The latter are said to be the descendents of animals used by miners in the early 1900's.
+The conservation area, spanning some 197,000 acres, features colorful sandstone formations, canyons, a spring, and is home to a variety of wildlife including burros, reptiles, birds, desert bighorn sheep in remote areas, and seldom seen bobcats.
+The wild burros are said to be the descendents of animals used by miners in the early 1900's.
 Located just down the road from Red Rock is Spring Mountain Ranch State Park.
-Covering 520 acres, it was once a working ranch and luxury getaway for its series of famous owners, including actress Vera Krupp and millionaire Howard Hughes.
-The spring-fed ranch was built in the 1860s and boasts a red ranch house, green lawns, and spectacular scenery.
-It offers a calendar of events throughout the year, with activities ranging from performances to hikes through Sandstone Canyon.
-Calico Basin offers a covered picnic area and a winding boardwalk that brings you face up to beautiful calico colored rocks and boulders.
+Covering 520 acres, it was once a working ranch and luxury getaway for its series of famous owners, including Howard Hughes.
+It offers a calendar of events throughout the year.
+Calico Basin offers a covered picnic area, trails, and a winding boardwalk that brings you face up to beautiful calico colored rocks and boulders.

 As with any outdoor recreation getaway in southern Nevada, visitors should bring plenty of water and dress for the season.